OgnjenDev/Ruby-OS/README.md

+#Ruby OS is no longer updated!
+**Hello everyone I am the Creator of Ruby OS and thank you for the support!
+I need to move along my life and can't keep Ruby update😭**

 # 🔴 Ruby OS

 **Ruby OS** is a retro-style, Python-based simulated operating system that mimics the behavior of real-world OS environments while running entirely in a terminal or basic graphical interface.
 It's lightweight, fun, and educational — perfect for learning how operating systems work or building your own software inside a safe, customizable shell.